MentorMate/mentormate-fast-api-cookiecutter-template/README.md

       This will build the Docker containers and start the project.

-    - Alternatively, if you prefer to run the project as a standard Django application from the terminal, use the following command:
+    - Alternatively, if you prefer to run the project as an application from the terminal, use the following command:

       ```shell
-      python manage.py runserver
+      python hypercorn src.main:app --reload --bind 0.0.0.0:8000
       ```

-      This command will start the Django development server, and you can access the application by
+      This command will start the project's development server, and you can access the application by
       visiting [http://localhost:8000/](http://localhost:8000/) in your web
       browser.